lazoluna/lunaconvert/README.md

 (4)  Encode from INPUT to [MP3 V0] in OUTPUT (no .torrent)

 (5)  Rebuild .torrent for every folder in OUTPUT

-(6)  change announce url for this session
+(6)  change announce url / piece size

 (x) clear folder